govuk-one-login/authentication-api/docs/orchestration/README.md

 ## Documentation:

-If a lambda has specific documentation, it will live under `docs/<lambdaName>` for example the [Authorisation Handler.](../../oidc-api/docs/AuthorisationHandler.md)
+If a lambda has specific documentation, it will live under `docs/<lambdaName>` for example the [Authorisation Handler](../../oidc-api/docs/AuthorisationHandler.md).
+Most of our documentation can be found in confluence.

 ## Useful links: